 If you have been injured at your place of employment, you may be able to make a Cherry Hill workers’ compensation claim.
-However, before making a claim, you should understand the circumstances which may allow you to receive compensation or prohibit you from receiving compensation.
-It is strongly recommended to speak with an experienced attorney before taking action.
-Contact a Cherry Hill lawyer if you wish to learn more about Cherry Hill workers’ compensation claims.
+However, before making a claim, you should understand the circumstances which may allow you to receive or prohibit you from receiving compensation.
+It is strongly recommended to speak with an experienced workers’ comp attorney before filing a claim.

-Workers’ compensation in Cherry Hill is regulated both publicly and privately.
-People who work for the state or for any government agency could be considered publicly regulated and people who work for any other company that is a privately held company would be privately regulated.
+Workers’ comp claims are regulated both publicly and privately.
+People who work for the state or any government agency could be considered publicly regulated, and people who work for any other privately held company would be privately regulated.

-Similar to the differences between the states, there are different laws for federal workers’ compensation.
-Workers’ compensation law that is dealt with by a Cherry Hill workers’ compensation usually involves state law and the Workers’ Compensation Act of the State of New Jersey.
-For federal employees, there is a federal workers’ compensation that is completely different and those cases are dealt with at a different level.
-They are dealt with in federal court, not in state court.
+Most workers’ compensation claims in Cherry Hill, however, fall under state law and the Workers’ Compensation Act of the State of New Jersey.
+For federal employees, there is a federal workers’ compensation that is completely different, and those claims are dealt with in federal court, not in state court.

-In order to collect unemployment benefits, a person must swear to the unemployment office that they are ready, willing and able to work.
-That is the opposite of workers’ compensation because, in order to collect workers’ compensation benefits, they have to have an injury on the job and be unable to work.
+In order to collect unemployment benefits, a person must swear to the unemployment office that they are ready, willing, and able to work.
+That is antithetical to workers’ compensation claims, because in order to collect workers’ comp benefits, they have to have an injury on the job and be unable to work.
 Someone cannot be able to work and unable to work at the same time.

-If a Cherry Hill workers’ compensation claim, for whatever reason, is denied but the injured worker disagrees and still believes that they are unable to work, rather than collecting unemployment, in New Jersey, they would be better served by applying for state temporary disability benefits which is a similar benefit to unemployment.
-It is in the same pocket or the same pool of money where unemployment benefits come from, but it is unemployment for people who cannot work.
+If a Cherry Hill workers’ compensation claim is denied, but the injured worker disagrees and still believes they are unable to work, rather than collecting unemployment, they would be better served by applying for state temporary disability benefits, which is a similar benefit to unemployment.
+It is essentially unemployment for people who cannot work.